How to Choose an International Vetting Method

 How to Determine Which Vetting Method is Right For You

 If you are not sure which method your company needs, there are a few different people you can check with internally.
 One is your legal or compliance team.
-They typically know what level of liability they are comfortable with when processing funds overseas and can tell you what they would require in terms of vetting.
+They typically know the level of liability they are comfortable with when processing funds overseas, and can tell you what they would require in terms of vetting.

 You can also check with accounting.
 They will most likely be able to work with you to determine what account, foundation or corporate, funds will come from.
 Remember that if your company plans to make their donations and grants out of a foundation, ED would be required.

 Vetting an international charity can take on a lot of different forms, however, it’s important to note that it’s not entirely up to you to see that these charities are valid.
 Deciding which path to go down is not something you need to do alone, and we encourage you to share best practices and ask friendly resources for help.
 That’s where we (YourCause) come in.

 How YourCause Can Help You Internationally Vet

 Most CSR platform providers will have the ability to perform any of these vetting processes or are partnered with an organization that can perform them for/with you.
 Take YourCause for example, we have different partners who give us the ability to assist you in either Equivalency Determination or Good Faith Determination.
 We leverage our own technology to help us perform vetting against a variety of frameworks and standards.
 The flexibility of our vetting services is rooted in our consultative nature, so even if you’re not sure which standard is right for you, we can provide resources to help you make the best determination.